saiprasad578/My-Java-Journey/README.md

 # ☕ Java Learning Journey

+Welcome to my **Java Learning Journey** 🚀

-A daily log of my **Java learning journey** — from programming fundamentals to **OOP, Data Structures & Algorithms, and practical problem-solving**.
+This repository documents my daily progress in Java — from the fundamentals to **Object-Oriented Programming, Data Structures & Algorithms, and practical problem-solving**.

-This repository contains simple, well-organized Java programs created through consistent practice, with a focus on understanding the **logic behind every program**.
+The goal is not just to write code, but to understand the **logic and concepts behind every program**.

 ---

 ## 🚀 About This Repository

-This repository represents my journey of learning and practicing Java step by step.
+This repository contains Java programs that I build while learning and practicing different concepts.

-### What you'll find here:
+### 📚 What I'm Learning

-- 📚 Java fundamentals and core concepts
+- ☕ Java Fundamentals
-- 🧠 Logic building and problem-solving
+- 🧩 Operators & Control Statements
-- 🔄 Data Structures & Algorithms
+- 🔁 Loops & Pattern Programs
 - 🏗️ Object-Oriented Programming
+- 🧠 Data Structures & Algorithms
-- 🔍 Searching and Sorting
+- 🔍 Searching & Sorting
-- 🌳 Trees, Graphs, Heaps & Tries
+- 🌳 Trees & Heaps
+- 🕸️ Graph Algorithms
+- 🔤 Trie & String Algorithms
+- 🔄 Recursion & Backtracking
+- 💡 Problem-Solving Techniques
-- 💻 Practical Java programs
+- 🛠️ Java Mini Projects
-- 📈 Continuous learning and improvement

-> **The goal is not just to write code, but to understand how and why it works.**
+> **Learn → Code → Understand → Practice → Improve**

 ---